cerisara/slowLLM/README.md

 ## How to use

-- download the Bloom-176b weights [from Huggingface Hub](https://huggingface.co/bigscience/bloom)
+- download the Bloom-176b weights [from Huggingface Hub](https://huggingface.co/bigscience/bloom).
+You may also reuse or adapt the script downloadBloomz.sh available in this repo in code/ for linux.
 - download or clone this github repo
 - install in a conda/pip environment: pytorch + transformers + accelerate
 - write in the text file code/sentences.txt one yes/no question per line